-Oh, I dreamed of the ephemeral magic of dance festivals gone by, radiant like hearth fire in my memory.
-How I’d always been fascinated, ever since my earliest days when on film I tried to capture—I don’t know, something—in the rain and the mud of The Gathering.
+Oh I dreamed of the ephemeral magic of dance festivals gone by, blowing up in my memory like supernovas.
+How I’d always been fascinated, ever since my earliest days when on film I tried to capture - I don’t know, something - in the rain and the mud of The Gathering.

 How there was culture, community, a whole conversation going on.
-A movement on the march, had been since the eighties, multigenerational, thriving, and was more, always more than the mainstream caricatures: the overdoses, the drug-ee jokes, the scenesters, the posers, the superstar DJs, the dimly beautiful, the snatched footage of spangled kids, neon-lit with combusting eyes, the hippies cavorting as hippies do.
+A movement on the march, had been since the eighties, multigenerational, thriving, and was more, always more than the mainstream caricatures: the overdoses, the drug-ee jokes, the scenesters, the posers, the superstar DJs, the dimly beautiful, the snatched footage of spangled kids, neon-lit, the hippies cavorting as hippies do.

-And how this diminution and condescension from a plastic world had always rankled, a world where you could now rise and rise based on the rise itself, and discourse had crushed to five second sound bites with 140 characters coming that year.
+And how this diminution and condescension had always rankled from a world where you could now rise and rise based on the rise itself, and depth and discourse had crushed to five second sound bites with 140 characters coming that year.

-A world gripped by a nameless dread, in need of new models of community.
-And how I'd always understood it, also.
-Understood that the secrets and magic and mysteries defied comprehension unless immersed, perhaps would defy documentation, too, but which still I yearned to live, capture and record.
+A world gripped by a nameless dread, in need of new models of being.
+And how I had always understood it, also.
+Understood that the secrets and magic and mysteries defied comprehension unless immersed, perhaps would defy documentation too, but which still I yearned to live, capture and record.

-I felt, as I had always felt, the story, the real story of electronica, of its festivals and of those who go, was out there, waiting to be told.
+I felt, as I had always felt, the story, the real story of electronica, of its festivals and of the voyagers who go, was out there, waiting to be told.

 * * * *